 vs.

-Example case
+Example Case

 Here is an example case of a patient who needed a two level fusion.
 The normal discs are indicated with the black arrows, and the white arrows are pointing to the damaged discs.
 Note they lack the white center of the other discs.
-In this MRI imaging sequence, water shows up white, and in the damaged discs, the center (jelly in the donut) is dried out, which is one of the signs of damage.
+In this type of MRI imaging sequence, water shows up white, and in the damaged discs, the center (jelly in the donut) is dried out, which is one of the signs of damage.

 The patient is positioned on the operating table face down.
 With fluoroscopy (X-ray), we can see the levels of the spine.
 After sterile prep and drape of the low back, a needle is placed with position confirmed with fluoro to be the correct level.
 This step is very important as the spinal bones look the same.